sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 1. Specify the product key in the answer file.
 This customization is included in the sample answer file in **USB-B**.
 There are two different ways to specify the product key in the answer file:

-    -   Use this [*ProductKey*](http://technet.microsoft.com/library/cc721925.aspx) setting in the Microsoft-Windows-Setup component during the **windowsPE pass** to specify the Windows image to install during Windows Setup.
+    -   Use this [ProductKey](http://technet.microsoft.com/library/cc721925.aspx) setting in the Microsoft-Windows-Setup component during the **windowsPE pass** to specify the Windows image to install during Windows Setup.
 The product key specified by this setting is stored on the computer after installation.
 When windows is activated, this product key will be used.

-    -   Use this [*ProductKey*](http://technet.microsoft.com/library/cc749389.aspx) setting in the Microsoft-Windows-Shell-Setup component during the **specialize pass** to specify a different product key to activate Windows.
+    -   Use this [ProductKey](http://technet.microsoft.com/library/cc749389.aspx) setting in the Microsoft-Windows-Shell-Setup component during the **specialize pass** to specify a different product key to activate Windows.
 For example, one product key may be specified to install Windows with the ProductKey in Microsoft-Windows-Setup component, and then specify a different product key to activate Windows.

-Please refer to the Kit Guide Win 10 Default Manufacturing Key OEM PDF to find default product keys for **OA3.0** and **Non-OA3.0** keys.
+Please refer to the Kit Guide Windows 10 Default Manufacturing Key OEM PDF to find default product keys for **OA3.0** and **Non-OA3.0** keys.

-Example: Navigate OPK X20-74664 Win Home 10 1511 32 64 English OPK\Print Content\X20-09791 Kit Guide Win 10 Default Manufacturing Key OEM\X2009791GDE.pdf
+Example: Navigate OPK X20-74664 Win Home 10 1511 32 64 English OPK\Print Content\X20-09791 Kit Guide Win 10 Default Manufacturing Key OEM\X2009791GDE.pdf.

 ### Install Windows

-1. Connect the **USB-A** drive and boot the Reference computer
+1. Connect the **USB-A** drive and boot the Reference computer.

-    **Note: If booting with USB drive fails, please make sure USB boot has been prioritized instead of HDD boot.
-To do so, it may be necessary to go to the Reference Computer’s/Device’s BIOS menu and adjust the boot priority order so that the USB Key is at the top of the list.**
+    Note: If booting with USB drive fails, please make sure USB boot has been prioritized instead of HDD boot.
+To do so, it may be necessary to go to the Reference Computer’s/Device’s BIOS menu and adjust the boot priority order so that the USB Key is at the top of the list.

-1. After WinPE has been booted, insert **USB-B**
+1. After WinPE has been booted, insert **USB-B**.

-2. At the **X:\windows\system32&gt;** prompt, type ***diskpart*** and press the **&lt;Enter&gt;** key to start Diskpart
+2. At the **X:\windows\system32>** prompt, type ***diskpart*** and press the **&lt;Enter&gt;** key to start Diskpart.

-3. At the **\DISKPART&gt;** prompt type ***list volume***
+3. At the **\DISKPART&gt;** prompt type ***list volume***.

-    **Note: Check what letter USB-B has been assigned under the “Ltr" column (Example: E).
-This is the drive letter that will be used throughout the installation.**
+    Note: Check what letter USB-B has been assigned under the “Ltr" column (Example: E).
+This is the drive letter that will be used throughout the installation.

-1. Type ***exit*** to quit Diskpart
+1. Type ***exit*** to quit Diskpart.

     ![Diskpart](images\diskpart.png)